intel/llvm/sycl/doc/extensions/supported/sycl_ext_intel_device_info.md

 A new device descriptor is added which provides the maximum clock rate of device's global memory.

-This new device descriptor is only available for devices in the Level Zero platform, and the matching aspect is only true for those devices.
+This new device descriptor is not available for devices in the OpenCL platform, and the matching aspect is false for those devices.
 The DPC++ default behavior is to expose GPU devices through the Level Zero platform.

 ## Version ##